Founded in 1916, The Boston Aquarium Society is the oldest continuously running aquarium society in the world.

 Formed in 1989, the Tropical Fish Club of Burlington is a not-for-profit group of people who share common interests related to raising and breeding freshwater and marine fish and aquatic plants in captivity.
 The purposes of TFCB, according to the club constitution, are:

-The Tropical Fish Society of Rhode Island is a not-for-profit organization composed of local aquarists and fish breeders.
-Our objectives are to increase the knowledge of aquarium keeping as a service to aquarists everywhere, and to encourage the breeding, raising and showing of ornamental and naturally occurring fish.
-We host meetings on the third Wednesday of each month.
-Meetings are free and open to the public.
+The Tropical Fish Society of Rhode Island is a not-for- profit organization composed of local aquarists and fish breeders.
+Our objectives are to increase the knowledge of aquarium keeping as a service to aquarists everywhere, and to encourage the breeding, raising and showing of ornamental and naturally occurring fish among all those interested.

 UNYKA is an affiliate club of the American Killifish Association (AKA) devoted to the keeping, breeding, and dissemination of information on killifish.
 Members are from all over Upstate New York as well as Pennsylvania and Vermont, UNYKA meets monthly on Sundays at noon in members homes or at sites nearest to our geographic center in Syracuse.
 Visitors are always welcome.